 3. Uncomfortable sleeping position

-4. Uncomfortable clothing
+4. Uncomfortable clothes

 A heavy bag on the shoulder or tight clothing that compresses the blood flow will lead to a decrease in sensitivity and pain, and they may not appear immediately, but after some time.